Rodrigo-Brezolin-Buquera/YGM-backend-firestore/README.md

  - Booking/Checkin
  - Firm/Firm

-O banco de dados utlizado é o banco não relacional FireStore.
+The database used is the Firestore NoSQL database.

 ---

-## Documentação
+## Documentation
 <a href="https://documenter.getpostman.com/view/18571104/VUjMo5rR">https://documenter.getpostman.com/view/18571104/VUjMo5rR</a>

 ---
-## Rodando o Projeto

-Para Rodar o projeto, siga as seguintes etapas :

-- Baixe os arquivos
+## Running the Project
+To run the project, follow these steps:

+- Download the files
-- Dentro da pasta, no terminal rode: npm i
+- Inside the folder, run in the terminal: npm i
-- Após finalizar rode: npm run dev
+- After finishing, run: npm run dev

----